germcauley/test_2022/README.md

 Some basic smoke tests using the Playwright e2e testing framework.

 Project uses the Page Object Model structure, making methods and locators as reusable as possible.
-Cross browser tests can be run in parallel or individually using different terminal commands
+Cross browser tests can be run in parallel or individually using different terminal commands.

+ Tests seem to become less stable the more workers processes that are in use so some fine tuning is still required.
+2-3 worker process seem to work the best if executing tests in parallel.

 <p align="right">(<a href="#top">back to top</a>)</p>